-- A person makes any inquiries by telephone, signs a contract, registers a domain name or provides any information by email or through the Internet, inquires about his/her services, receives technical support, registers online, makes additional orders for services or when he/she makes a complaint; and/or
+- A person makes any inquiries by telephone, agrees to a contract, registers a domain name, or provides any information by email or through the Internet, inquires about their services, receives technical support, registers an account online, makes additional orders for services, or when they make a complaint; and/or

-- A person visits a Tucows owned, hosted and/or controlled website including but not limited to: Tucows.com, Tucowsinc.com resellers.tucows.com or domaindirect.com (the “Websites”).
+- A person visits a Tucows owned, hosted, and/or controlled website including, but not limited to: domainadmin.com, domaindirect.com, opensrs.com, tucows.com, or tucowsdomains.com (the “Websites”).

-- a person’s name, address, telephone number and electronic address, when listed in a directory;
+- a person’s name, address, telephone number, fax number, and email address, when listed in a Whois directory;

 Guidelines for Internet/Website Users

-There are additional guidelines that apply to persons who use our Websites and portals.
-In addition to the principles outlined above, Tucows may permit third parties to offer users with subscription and/or registration-based services through the Websites.
-In such circumstances, Tucows cannot be responsible for the content of any third party offerings or any actions or policies of such third parties.
+There are additional guidelines that apply to persons who use the Websites and portals.
+In addition to the principles outlined above, Tucows may permit third parties to offer users subscription and/or registration-based services through the Websites.
+In such circumstances, Tucows cannot be responsible for the content of any third-party offerings or any actions or policies of such third parties.

-Tucows also reminds users that voluntarily disclosed information online in discussion areas or other public areas of our Websites can be collected and used by third parties and may result in unsolicited messages from third parties.
+Tucows also reminds users that voluntarily-disclosed information online in discussion areas or other public areas of the Websites can be collected and used by third parties and may result in unsolicited messages from third parties.
 Unfortunately, such activities are beyond the control of Tucows.

-Any submissions made to discussion areas or other public areas on our Websites are done so with a user’s understanding that they are accessible to third parties.
+Any submissions made to discussion areas or other public areas on the Websites are done with a user’s understanding that they are accessible to third parties.
 If comments are not intended for third parties, you are advised not to make any submissions.

-Tucows’ policy generally and in connection with Internet use is subject to the requirements or provisions of any applicable legislation, regulations or agreements, or order of any court, or other lawful authority.
-Your use of our Websites is also subject to these requirements as well as Tucows’ Acceptable Use Policy.
+Tucows’ policy generally and in connection with Internet use is subject to the requirements or provisions of any applicable legislation, regulations, contracts, or agreements, or order of any court or other lawful authority.
+Your use of the Websites is also subject to these requirements as well as Tucows’ Acceptable Use Policy.

-There are ten principles, which form the basis of Tucows’ policy.
-These principles are interrelated and Tucows shall adhere to them as a whole.
+There are ten principles that form the basis of Tucows’ policy.
+These principles are interrelated and Tucows adheres to them as a whole.
 Each principle must be read in conjunction with the accompanying commentary.
 The commentary in Tucows’ policy may be tailored to reflect personal information issues specific to Tucows.

 To better understand our policy, Tucows has set out some basic definitions to use when reading and interpreting the principles below:

-Personal information – information about an identifiable individual that is recorded in any form, but does not include aggregated information that cannot be associated with a specific customer.
-For a customer, such information does not include information that is aggregated in such a manner that it cannot be connected to him/her and/or information which is publicly listed in a written or online directory.
+Personal information: information about an identifiable individual that is recorded in any form; this does not include aggregated information that cannot be associated with an individual.
+For a customer, such information does not include information that is aggregated in such a manner that it cannot be connected to them and/or information that is publicly listed in a written or online directory.

 Tucows is responsible for personal information under its control.
-In response, it has designated its General Counsel as accountable for the company’s compliance with the following principles.
+In response, it has designated its Data Protection Officer (“DPO”) as accountable for the company’s compliance with the following principles.

 - Tucows shall make known, upon request, the identity of the person or persons designated to oversee Tucows’ compliance with its policy.